matheusyanmonteiro/AppointmentSchedulling/README.md

 </br>
 </br>

-### project based on the course of the instructor Denis Polijuta
+### project based on the course of the instructor Denis Panjuta
  (https://www.udemy.com/user/denispanjuta/)
 </br>